 Troy (Michigan), City of.
 2013.
 Zoning Ordinance.
 Article 2, Section 2.02, Definitions.
 Also see Article 12, Sustainable Design and Development Standards; Section 12.05, Solar Structures and Easements.

 - Permits active and passive solar energy systems in all zoning classifications subject to administrative approval; if systems project into or are free standing in required front or side yards, site plan review is required.
 Provides for solar access easements.

-- Urban Solar Farm ordinance provides for urban solar farms as conditional uses in manufacturing districts in accordance with specified regulations.
+- Ordinance provides for urban solar farms as permitted uses in manufacturing and industrial park district and conditional use in waterfront district in accordance with specified regulations.
 Includes decommissioning provision.